Pantelleria: History

-In AD 700, Arabs conquered the island.
+In 700 AD, Arabs conquered the island.
 In 1123, Roger II of Sicily took the island, and in 1311 an Aragonese fleet under the command of Lluís de Requesens won a considerable victory here.
 Requesens's family became princes of Pantelleria until 1553, when a Turkish fleet commanded by Dragut sacked the island.
 A naval battle took place near the island in July 1586 when an armed English merchant fleet of five ships managed to repel an attack by eleven Spanish and Maltese galleys.

 A Siculo-Arabic dialect similar to Maltese was the vernacular of the island until the late 18th century, when the Romance Sicilian superseded it.
 The modern Sicilian language in Pantelleria contains many Arabic loanwords, and most of the island's place names are of Semitic origin.

 During the Napoleonic Wars, the British considered the possibility of taking over Pantelleria (together with Lampedusa and Linosa) so as to be able to supply Malta, but a royal commission stated in an 1812 report that there would be considerable difficulties in this venture.

 Pantelleria's capture was regarded as crucial to Operation Husky, the Allied invasion of Sicily in 1943 as planes based on Pantelleria could readily reach Sicily.
 In Operation Corkscrew the Allies bombarded Pantelleria heavily from air and sea in the days before the invasion.
 The garrison surrendered as the landing troops approached.
 Pantelleria then became a vital base for Allied aircraft during the assault on Sicily.

+In 2018, the Maltese sociologist Godfrey Baldacchino suggested that Malta buy Pantelleria.
+The way he saw it, this would solve Malta's overcrowding and temper pressure from mass immigration while returning jobs to Pantelleria.
+Since both islands have semitic elements in their languages and a similar colonial past, Baldacchino thought the purchase would also revive the bonds between them.
+Pantelleria's mayor responded with a call for commercial partnership, but Maltese citizens and academics on social media largely scoffed at Baldacchino's idea.
+Opponents feared Malta's dense urban environment would spill over to and defile Pantelleria and that Malta would attract more immigrants, as the Italian island is closer to Africa.